Nohmie/Data-Wrangling-with-Python/README.md

 ## Gathering
 In this project, I gathered three different datasets with different formats in three different ways
-* Downloaded the first, 'twitter_archive_enhanced.csv' in the usual traditional way and read it into a pandas dataframe
+* Downloaded the [twitter_archive_enhanced.csv](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59a4e958_twitter-archive-enhanced/twitter-archive-enhanced.csv) file and read it into a pandas dataframe.
-* Programmatically downloaded the second file, 'image-prediction.tsv' from the provided url (https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) using the Requests library
+* Programmatically downloaded the second file, 'image-prediction.tsv' from the provided [url here](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) using the Requests library
 * Sourced data from Twitter using the Tweepy library to query additional data via the Twitter API, saving it into a txt file 'tweet_json.txt' and read it line by line into a pandas dataframe.

 ## Assessing